buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 You unleash 1 sharp and thorny tendril from your palm.
 Make a ranged Attack Roll with spells against the designated target.
 If the Attack Roll succeeds, the target takes 1d4 Hit Points of piercing damage.

-Each additional Action you dedicate to casting the spell, you can choose to manifest an additional tendril, each one requiring a successful Attack Roll, or increase the range of a created tendril by 9 meters.
+For each additional Action you dedicate to casting the spell, you can choose to manifest an additional tendril, each one requiring a successful Attack Roll, or increase the range of a created tendril by 9 meters.

 If you spend 1 Magic Point in casting the spell, the tendril becomes poisonous and if it hits causes 2 additional Poison damage.